 For general PC users who may not have used Teams as part of their workflow in the past, Microsoft is making it easy to connect with family and friends, especially if you’ve used Skype or Outlook in the past.

 “If you’ve used Skype or Outlook for personal communications with your Microsoft Account in the past, you’ll have the option to sync those contacts to start using them from day one,” the company said in a detailed blog post outlining all the changes to Teams on Windows 11.
 “You can also sync contacts from your mobile device by installing the Teams mobile app and turning on contact sync, further saving you time.”

 And if you’ve never used a Microsoft account to message or communicate in the past, you can simply enter your contact’s email or phone number into the Teams app, and they’ll receive a message with an invitation to join Teams.

 The new Teams experience is available now to Windows 11 Insiders to test.
 The operating system should be available to consumers later this year.
 Microsoft previously gave a rough timeline of a launch by the holiday season.
-If you’re interested in the new Teams experience and don’t mind testing out a non-stable release of Windows 11 right now, be sure to check out our guide on how to sign up for the Windows Insiders program.
+If you’re interested in the new Teams experience and don’t mind testing out a non-stable release of

 Microsoft isn’t the only one working on revamping its communication tools.
 Rival Apple recently announced big updates to FaceTime and iMessage on the Monterey MacOS.
 One big change is that non-Apple users will finally be able to join FaceTime video chat calls.
 Formally known as MacOS 12, Apple’s next operating system is due this fall.
 Google is also working on replacing its legacy Hangouts platform for enterprise Workspace users with Google Chat.